 - Export - This option will download a template as a JSON file to the user's computer.
 This option is useful for backing up templates for offline storage or for sharing templates across multiple UCG instances.
 The exported template may subsequently be loaded into any UCG instance using the Import Template utility.

 - Delete - This option will delete a template following confirmation from the user.

 3.4 Editing the Template Tree

-When a user scrolls down to the bottom of the Developer Console, they will notice the Edit Template Tree button.
+When a user clicks on Template Tree within the navigation header, they will notice the Edit Template Tree button.
 This is used for modifying the organization of templates into a logical hierarchy.
 Upon selection, a modal will appear allowing users to drag and drop templates into any structure of their liking.
 They may add and remove new folders as they please.

 The Template Tree supports multi-level nesting.
 A user can have as many levels of depth in the tree as they require.